holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 You will see it's super easy to create a distributed application with Holochain.

 ### What will you learn
-How to create a Holochain zome with a callable function, compile it into a DNA, and run it in the Holochain conductor.
+You'll learn how to create a Holochain zome with a callable function, compile it into a DNA, and run it in the Holochain conductor.
-Once it's running you will learn how to call a zome function using curl.
+Once it's running, you will learn how to call a zome function using curl.

 ### Why it matters
-This tutorial helps you get orientated with the basics of a hApp.
-These are the fundamental parts you will be building on later so it's important to get understand them clearly.
+This tutorial helps you get orientated to the basics of a hApp.
+These are the fundamental parts on which you will be building later, so it's important to have a clear and solid understanding.

 ## Setup

 1. Complete the [installation guide](https://developer.holochain.org/start.html).
-This will give you an app development environment including the Holochain developer tool `hc`.
+It will give you an app development, environment including the Holochain developer tool `hc`.
 2. Open up a terminal (command prompt in Windows).
 3. Enter the development environment.
-macOS/Linux (you'll remember this command from the installation tutorial):
+macOS/Linux, you'll remember this command from the installation tutorial:
 ```bash
 nix-shell https://holochain.love
 ```